-I am grateful to our employees and strategic business partners for their unrelenting commitment and remarkable achievements during a challenging year.
-I thank shareholders for their support and belief in our company.
-And as always, I appreciate our clients' loyalty and trust.
-We are committed to delivering for you.
+In closing, I am grateful to our global workforce for their remarkable achievements during these enduring times.
+Their talent and dedication are at the heart of SEI's spirit and success.
+I thank shareholders for your support and belief in your company.
+And as always, I thank our clients for their loyalty and confidence.
+We're committed to their success and our promise to build brave futures, together.